dasch-swiss/dsp-api/docs/03-apis/api-v2/editing-resources.md

 have permission to create resources of that class in that project.

 In addition to the creation date, in the body of the request, it is possible to specify a custom IRI (of [Knora IRI](knora-iris.md#iris-for-data) form) for a resource through the `@id` attribute which will then be assigned to the resource; otherwise the resource will get a unique random IRI.

+A custom resource IRI must be `http://rdfh.ch/PROJECT_SHORTCODE/` (where `PROJECT_SHORTCODE` is the shortcode of the project that the resource belongs to), plus a custom ID string.

 Similarly, it is possible to assign a custom IRI to the values using their `@id` attributes; if not given, random IRIs will be assigned to the values.

+A custom value IRI must be the IRI of the containing resource, followed by a `/values/` and a custom ID string.

 An optional custom UUID of a value can also be given by adding `knora-api:valueHasUUID`.
 Each custom UUID must be [base64url-encoded](https://tools.ietf.org/html/rfc4648#section-5), without padding.
 Each value of the new resource can also have a custom creation date specified by adding `knora-api:creationDate` (an [xsd:dateTimeStamp](https://www.w3.org/TR/xmlschema11-2/#dateTimeStamp)).
 For example:

 ```jsonld
 {
    "@id" : "http://rdfh.ch/0001/a-custom-thing",